Rutgers vs. Illinois NCAA Football Odds, Plays and Insights | October 30, 2021

 Rutgers Stats and Trends

-- Rutgers has three wins against the spread in seven games this season.

-- The Scarlet Knights have been favored by 1.5 points or more three times this season and have covered the spread in two of them.
+- The Scarlet Knights have covered the spread twice this season when favored by 1.5 points or more (in three chances).

-- Rutgers' games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- Rutgers' games this year have hit the over on two of six set point totals (33.3%).

-- When Rutgers records more than 23.8 points, it is 1-0 against the spread and 2-0 overall.
+- When Rutgers puts up more than 23.8 points, it is 1-0 against the spread and 2-0 overall.

-- The Scarlet Knights have six giveaways this season, while the Fighting Illini have 12 takeaways .
+- The Scarlet Knights have turned the ball over six times this season, six fewer than the Fighting Illini have forced (12).

 - Find the latest spread and moneyline odds for Rutgers at SISportsbook.